jhuckaby/pixl-boot/README.md

 # Overview

 `pixl-boot` will automatically register a startup service for your module on Linux and OS X, so your daemon will be started on a server reboot.
-It is configured entirely out of your [package.json](https://docs.npmjs.com/files/package.json) file, and will handle all the details of registering an [init.d service](https://bash.cyberciti.biz/guide//etc/init.d) on Linux, or a [LaunchAgent/LaunchDaemon](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) on OS X.
+It is configured entirely out of your [package.json](https://docs.npmjs.com/files/package.json) file, and will handle all the details of registering a [systemd service](https://en.wikipedia.org/wiki/Systemd) on Linux, or a [LaunchAgent/LaunchDaemon](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) on OS X.

 This is only designed for packages that are installed as the root user.